 I’ve written before about how the things we keep, keep us.
 These collections of mine will be added to as long as I’m able to gather words, perhaps to pass on to my own children or grandchildren.
 Like a written snapshot of what made my heart sing or moved me to tears, left me in awe or touched me deeply, they are a record of who I am.

-What will you fill your well with today?
-And where do you keep your words?
+Tell me, reader, where do you keep your words?